quantum-ods/qmlcourse/README.md

 ## Team

-There is a not full list of core-members.
-The first is the nickname in the ODS slack and second is the GitHub account.
+There is a not full list of core members.
+The first is the nickname in the ODS slack and the second is the GitHub account.

 ### Contributor roles